-- 1. Making relationships
+- 1. Self-Regulation

-- 2. Self-confidence and self-awareness
+- 2. Managing Self

-- 3. Managing feelings and behaviour
+- 3. Building Relationships

 Our girls are provided with experiences and support which will help them to develop a positive sense of themselves and of others.
 They learn to respect each other, work together and develop a positive attitude to learning.
 Our girls' emotional well-being is supported and they are helped to learn to know themselves and to understand what they are capable of.